Learning to see differently

 Maria Lock, they learned, was the daughter of Yarramundi, a Boorooberongal man from Richmond.
 Yarramundi was a tribal chief, whose meeting with Governor Arthur Phillip in 1791 had been documented by Watkin Tench.
 Maria's brother, Colbee, was the first Aboriginal person to be granted land in the colony.
 The Tobin's became grateful for the meticulous record keeping of the British, who documented everything, leaving these stories ready to be discovered by later generations.

-For STORYBOX Parramatta, Leanne Tobin was commissioned to create a new work reflecting on her family connections to Parramatta.
+For STORYBOX Parramatta, Leanne Tobin was commissioned to create a new visual art work reflecting on her family connections to Parramatta.
 Her work, Stories Untold, reveals many layers of connection, from her personal family history to ancestral dreaming.